-For the seventh year in a row, one hard-working Holland College student will earn a car.
-This year, the vehicle is a 2021 Chevrolet Spark.
-Four other students will earn $1,000!
+For the seventh year in a row, one hard-working Holland College student earned a car.
+This year, the vehicle was a 2021 Chevrolet Spark.
+Four other students earned $1,000!
 All Holland College full-time students in the first or second year of a post-secondary program are eligible.
 This opportunity is provided thanks to the generosity of Island-born Calgary businessman Lou MacEachern, whose goal is to motivate students to achieve their personal and academic best.

 Students are nominated by faculty and staff based on their merit, character, and academic achievement.
 Consideration is given to the students' personal and professional growth and accomplishments, attitude, perseverance, initiative, leadership, career goals, community involvement, ambition, educational growth, academic effort, and work ethic.
-Nominees are short-listed by the Registrar’s Office and the top five candidates will be interviewed by a selection panel in the spring of 2021.
+Nominees were short-listed by the Registrar’s Office and the top five candidates were interviewed by a selection panel in the spring of 2021.

 Hard work, dedication and initiative pays off!
 If you have any questions about this unique opportunity, please feel free to email firstname.lastname@example.org.

 Jodi Rethy, a second-year student in Holland College’s Practical Nursing program, Earned the Car, an award of a 2021 Chevrolet Spark, and four other students were each awarded $1,000 from Holland College Foundation donor Lou MacEachern.
 Left to right: Shawn Fraser, Sport and Leisure Management; Laura Mills, Human Services; Dr. Alexander (Sandy) MacDonald, Holland College President; Jodi Rethy; Barbara Kalil, International Hospitality Management; and, Kent Scales, Holland College Foundation Board Chair.
 Missing from photo is finalist Jill Kendall, Photography and Videography, who joined the event virtually from her home in Newfoundland.